guilhermemr04/coursera_cloud_duke_university/README.md

 # coursera_cloud_duke_university
-Basic repository to learn cloud computing on Coursera and Duke University
+Basic repository to learn cloud computing with Coursera and Duke University